New Thinking for a New World

 The world is moving faster and faster – that’s obvious.
 In fact, it’s more than that: the rate of acceleration is increasing.
 In 1970 Alivn Toffler wrote Future Shock to describe the disorientation people were experiencing from rapid change.
 In 2013, Douglas Rushkoff updated the idea in his book Present Shock, whose subtitle is “When Everything Happens Now.”
 Looking back from today, 2013 seems like a relatively calm time.

 Massive change is happening in business, in technology, in politics and in social norms.
 A new world is being born.
 Some react to this with pessimism or fear.
 Others are optimists who believe we’re on the cusp of a much better world.
-Still others, and quite possibly the largest group, may be confused or unfazed by the changes and aren’t sure how to react.
+Still others, and quite possibly the largest group, may be confused by the changes and aren’t sure how to react.

 I’m with the optimists: I believe that the future will be better.